 So, there are these different genres or traditions like folk, jazz, classical, blues, etc. and they feed into the mainstream of popular culture.
 Consequently, the songs that we call "pop" - the ones we hear on the radio - reflect these various influences.
 So, in a sense, these are mashups, too.

 Is there a genre of music that is based solely on music made from taking bits and pieces of pre-existing recordings and creating "new" music with them?
-We could call it "mash-rock"..?
-Perhaps it could be a musical genre that you can hear online but it's difficult to perform live?
-Or, maybe it could be performed live with MIDI keyboards (and pre-recorded sound)?
+Could we call it "mash-rock"?
+Could it be a musical genre that you can hear online but it's difficult to perform live?
+Or, could it be performed live with MIDI keyboards (and pre-recorded sound)?
 When I searched "mashup" on youtube, I got lots of examples of live performances of musical arrangements that combine the lyrics and melodies of two or more songs (as described above).
 So, yes, there is such a genre.
 Wow - an example of how digital editing eventually had an impact on musical composition (at least in arrangements) and live performance - very interesting!

 It's fascinating to think where all this mixing and blending is headed..

 My own musical mashup: Recently, I took a famous European classical melody and wrote an arrangement for various instruments, including rock combo and other orchestral instruments.. all set to an African-inspired beat..
 Here it is.
+And here's an older one I did at Mills College back in 2002.
 Enjoy!

-In the spirit of "cut and paste", I present Hannah Hoch's Cut with the Dada Kitchen Knife through the Last Weimar Beer-Belly Cultural Epoch in Germany, 1919, collage of pasted papers.
+In the spirit of "cut and paste", here is Hannah Hoch's Cut with the Dada Kitchen Knife through the Last Weimar Beer-Belly Cultural Epoch in Germany, 1919, collage of pasted papers.